nunit/docs/docs/articles/nunit/extending-nunit/Engine-Extensibility.md

 In [the previous section](#locating-extensions), we note how to use the `.addins` file to utilize an existing extension.

 To install an extension, ensure that the binaries will be in a known location, and then create or update a `.addins` file to point to that location so that the assemblies will be scanned and the extensions discovered by NUnit.

+Note that in the case of the NUnit Console when installed by NuGet or Chocolatey, extensions installed from the same package manager are detected automatically.
+The default `.addins` file for these packages contains logic to locate these extensions, and no manual alterations to are required.